-Jonathan’s experience includes all aspects of planning and environmental law, including major infrastructure projects.
-These range from large scale wind-farms, major waste management facilities and telecommunications schemes to motorways and trunk road schemes.
+Jonathan's experience includes all aspects of planning and environmental law, including judicial review, statutory appeals and major infrastructure projects.
+He has represented both developers and planning authorities in respect of large housing developments, wind-farms, major waste management facilities, motorways and trunk road schemes.
 On the basis of this experience he was invited in 2010 to provide training for Commissioners at the Infrastructure Planning Commission, that deal with large scale infrastructure projects including energy, transport and other major infrastructure projects.
 Jonathan has also provided recent training to Welsh local authorities and planning professionals on renewable energy development.

 Recent examples of his work include: